 Check out our favorite haute couture looks here!
 And read on for stunning high jewelry collections we are sure will delight your eyes!
 In case you didn’t already know, high jewelry is not the same as fine jewelry.
 While the definition of high jewelry is not completely solid.
-Essentially it stands above fine jewelry due to its use of the finest quality of rare gems and precious metals, brilliantly distinctive designs, and exquisite craftsmanship from famous designers and jewelry houses.
+Essentially it stands above fine jewelry due to its use of the finest quality of rare gems, diamonds, and precious metals, brilliantly distinctive designs, and exquisite craftsmanship from famous designers and jewelry houses.
 Enjoy!

 12 Stunning High Jewelry Collections to Know

 In January 2020, Chanel launched its Tweed de Chanel fine jewelry collection, inspired by Chanel’s iconic use of tweed.
 Later in 2020, the brand’s watch studio released a collection of exquisite secret watches entitled Mademoiselle Privé Bouton.
 Again taking inspiration from tweed, however this time specifically the sleeve of a Chanel tweed jacket.
 Among the collection are two extraordinary high jewelry timepiece creations.

 The Limited Edition Mademoiselle Privé Bouton high jewelry timepiece, Ganse de Diamant, features a white gold cuff coated in glossy black topped with a signature Chanel Pearl.